jimmystormig/skolplattformen/README.md

 ### Apps
 /apps/ contains the application projects.
 This is the main entry point for a runnable application.

+/apps/ contains the application projects.
+This is the main entry point for a runnable application.

 #### skolplattformen

 The central part of the project is the app itself.
 It is written in [TypeScript](https://www.typescriptlang.org/) using [React Native](https://reactnative.dev/) and [React Native Kitten](https://akveo.github.io/react-native-ui-kitten/).